How to de-skunk your dog

 - 1 teaspoon of liquid hand soap

-Bathe your pet with this solution and warm water.
-The hydrogen peroxide strips the skunk’s oil from your pet’s coat, and the baking sode neutralizes the smell.
+Then, bathe your pet with this solution and warm water.
+The hydrogen peroxide will strip the skunk’s oil from your pet’s coat, and the baking soda will neutralize the smell.

 Some words of caution:

-- Peroxide is a strong chemical agent, so do not lather your dog up and do not let it sit on your dog’s coat before washing it off
+- Peroxide is a strong chemical agent.
+So do not lather your dog up or let it sit on your dog’s coat before washing it off.

 - Keep the formula away from your pet’s eyes, mouth, ears and nose

-- Do not let your pet swallow any of it (it will almost immediately cause vomiting)
+- Do not let your pet swallow any of the skunk solution (it will almost immediately cause vomiting)

 - Do not try to bottle the formula “for later” as peroxide is a reactive agent and can cause a minor explosion

-Lastly, if you pour the leftover mix onto your lawn or plants, your grass will bleach out in the sun and leave a giant pale spot admist the lush greenery of the rest of your lawn – so avoid doing that unless that’s what you’re going for!
+Lastly, avoid pouring the leftover mix onto your lawn or plants.
+Your grass will bleach out in the sun and leave a giant pale spot amidst the lush greenery of the rest of your lawn.